serialport/node-serialport/README.md

 **_callback (optional)_**

 Called once the write operation returns.
-The callback should be a function that looks like: `function (error) { ... }`
+The callback should be a function that looks like: `function (error, bytesWritten) { ... }`

 **Note:** The write operation is non-blocking.
 When it returns, data may still have not actually been written to the serial port.
 See `drain()`.